Laura Flanders, host of RadioNation on the national Air America Radio network.

 AMY GOODMAN: We were just talking about Don Imus referring to Rutgers athletes, women on the basketball team, as "nappy-[headed] hos," and this demand for his resignation.
 You refer, in your piece, to Ann Coulter, speaking before the Conservative Political Action Conference in Washington, D.C., referring to John Edwards as a "faggot."
 Talk more about that.

 LAURA FLANDERS: Well, we’ve seen it before.
 The right will raise a trial balloon, and if it’s not shot down fast, it carries on.
 Remember Arnold Schwarzenegger talking about girlie men.
 He used that first against the Democrats in the California Assembly.
 The next thing we know, he’s using the word about all Democrats on the stage of the Republican National Convention.
 I don’t think believe that trial balloon from Coulter has burst yet, and I think that it’s — the lesson of the gay and lesbian rights movement and other movements of grassroots folks who, let’s face it, were the first people to be swift-boated in this country — it wasn’t John Kerry.
 Remember the "welfare queen."
-The communities we’re talking about are the people who have learnt about how to tackle and respond to the right, and they know being nice to a bully doesn’t work.
+The communities we’re talking about are the people who have learned about how to tackle and respond to the right, and they know being nice to a bully doesn’t work.
 You’ve got to fight back.
 You’ve got to stand up.
 And that’s what these candidates have got to learn.

 AMY GOODMAN: And what does Peter Pace, the general’s comments about homosexuality have to do with the Democrats?
 What do you think of the Democrats’ response to it?

 LAURA FLANDERS: Well, when Hillary Clinton was asked what she thought about that, she said she would leave it for other people to decide.
 That is no kind of a response.
 You’ve got to stand up for what’s right, and it will serve your interests.
 Ask somebody like the people I profile in the book, Lupe Valdez, the sheriff of Dallas.
-No lefty community, Dallas elected its first Latina, its first woman sheriff, its first out lesbian and its first Democrat in twenty years, when they elected a woman who had the chutzpah to stand up and say that she had respect for herself, she wanted other people to respect her, too, she was an agent of change, and she was going to serve the people as the sheriff.
+No lefty community, Dallas elected its first Latina, its first woman sheriff, its first out lesbian and its first Democrat in 20 years, when they elected a woman who had the chutzpah to stand up and say that she had respect for herself, she wanted other people to respect her, too, she was an agent of change, and she was going to serve the people as the sheriff.
 She’s there doing the work and being exactly what she said she would be.

 AMY GOODMAN: Laura Flanders, you talk about the right being a much better model for mobilizing grassroots.

 LAURA FLANDERS: Well, you know, it’s not just the left that has grassroots, and sometimes we forget that.
 In the cover story that I have in The Nation magazine about what happened in Montana, I say, "Isn’t it interesting there’s a kind of leper-versus-lover relationship to people at marginal groups?"
-On the right, they have this lover approach: they seduce, they flirt, they kiss the ring of the people at their margins, make them promises, invite them to dinner, take them out on dates.
+On the right, they have this lover approach: They seduce, they flirt, they kiss the ring of the people at their margins, make them promises, invite them to dinner, take them out on dates.
 The Democratic Party treat those at their margins as lepers, if they acknowledge at all that they exist.

 And yet, look at a state like Montana.
 There are lessons to learn there about victories for Democrats across the West and for progressive issues across the West, but not if you only look at the candidates.
 You need to look at the grassroots movements that brought the governor’s victory in 2004, flipped the House and the Senate, and brought about Jon Tester’s victory in the Senate last year.